jayjay19630/magic-8-ball-app/README.md

 6. Run `cp .env.example .env` and add your own OpenAI API Key to the `.env` file
 7. Run `npm run dev`
 8. Head over to http://localhost:5173/ to see the 8 ball in action!

+If you would like to also use the backend, follow these instructions after setting up the configurations above.

+1. Head over to https://github.com/jayjay19630/magic-8-ball-backend and run your own copy of the backend (instructions for setup found there)
+2. Edit .env file in frontend so that `USING_BACKEND=TRUE`
+3. Refresh the page and customise your ball yourself!